Ehtkinsons/BlackGlove-MAC-OS-Training-Master/README.md

 # BlackGlove-MAC-OS-Training-Master
-Personal Notes for Mac Training formatted into a HTML Document
+Personal Notes for BG Employee Training formatted into a HTML Document